Washington State Housing Finance Commission HOME | SITE MAP | SEARCH | CONTACT Facebook Twitter

-STEP uses standardized documents that reduce the time and cost of issuing tax-exempt bonds, making this type of financing feasible to a wider range of borrowers and projects.
-STEP works best for nonprofit projects with borrowing needs of less than $5 million.
+The STEP program uses standardized documents making issuing tax-exempt bonds simpler, so that bond financing is feasible to a wider range of borrowers and projects.
+The STEP program works best for nonprofit projects with borrowing needs of less than $5 million.
 Information on larger bond issues »

 The STEP program converts what would normally be a taxable loan into a tax-exempt bond.
 Because interest payments become tax-exempt income to the bank, the lender passes on their tax savings to the borrower in the form of a lower interest rate.
 Lower interest rates mean a lower debt service or a larger loan for the borrower.
 Lenders use the same underwriting criteria and determine the interest rate as they would for any typical commercial loan.